Karen Chen: 2021–22 season: Beijing Olympics

 Upon arrival at the 2022 Winter Olympics, Chen was chosen as the American entry for the women's segments of the Olympic team event.
 With the United States narrowly in the lead after the first three short program segments, Chen skated her short program under significant pressure but faltered, underrotating the second half of her jump combination and falling on an underrotated triple loop.
-She ranked fifth, four ordinals below Russian skater Kamila Valieva, as a result of which the United States dropped behind the ROC team.
+She ranked fifth, four ordinals below Russian skater Kamila Valieva, as a result of which the United States dropped behind the ROC team to take the silver medal.
+This was her first Olympic medal.
+However following a positive doping test of Russia's gold medalist Kamila Valieva, the team members were not awarded their medals, pending an investigation.
+In January 2024, the Court of Arbitration for Sport disqualified Valieva, and the gold medal is projected to be awarded to the U.S. team.
 Speaking afterward about skating under pressure, Chen remarked "at the end of the day, it's coming from myself.
 I want to skate well for my team, for myself, my coach, my family, for all these people."
 However, she said she was pleased that she had recovered well from the fall.
-She competed again in the free skating portion of the team event, earning 131.52 points for a fourth-place finish, and winning a silver medal with the U.S. team.
+She competed again in the free skating portion of the team event, earning 131.52 points for a fourth-place finish, and winning the gold medal with the U.S. team.
 In the short program of the women's event, Chen made the same error she did in the team event short program, falling on her triple loop attempt, placing thirteenth in the segment.
 Seventeenth in the free skate with multiple jump errors, she dropped to sixteenth overall.

-Days after the Olympics concluded, Vladimir Putin ordered an invasion of Ukraine, as a result of which the International Skating Union banned all Russian and Belarusian skaters from competing at the 2022 World Championships.
-This had a major impact on the women's field, which Russians dominated for most of the preceding eight years.
-Chen placed eighth in the short program after singling her triple loop attempt.
+At the 2022 World Championships, Chen placed eighth in the short program after singling her triple loop attempt.
 Eighth in the free skate, Chen also came eighth overall.

+Post-competitive career

+Following the 2021–22 figure skating season, Chen decided to focus on her studies at Cornell University.
+In fall 2022, she began competing at the collegiate level in the solo dance discipline while training at the Cornell Figure Skating Club.
+Regarding this, Chen stated, "Solo dance is just much more flexible.
+I’m not really worried about if the judges like my music or if my coach likes it.
+Similar to what I would do for shows, I just pick music that I like and then go from there.
+So it gives me a chance to be creative."

+During the 2024 Paris Olympics, a medal ceremony was held for Chen and her teammates from the 2022 Olympic Figure Skating Team Event, where they were awarded their Olympic gold medals.